yvt/refined-theme/README.md

 ### Fold [...]
 Image

 Interested in an improved fold [...] image?
 In the current version of Sublime this image is hard-coded to the `Theme - Default` folder.
-Once you've installed Soda Refined, overwrite `Packages/Theme - Default/fold.png` with `Packages/Theme - Soda Refined/Soda Light Refined/fold.png`.
+Once you've installed Soda Refined, overwrite `Packages/Theme - Default/fold.png` with `Packages/Theme - Soda Refined/Refined-Light/fold.png`.

 ![fold](http://i.imgur.com/t1YGB.png)